Murder of Charles Flynn: Claims of innocence

 Since his arrest, Green has repeatedly declared his innocence.
 Upon being questioned by police for the murder of Flynn, Green stated that he watched a baseball game at Holder Park and was at his girlfriend's house and a party on the night in question.
 Green again restated his innocence in interviews conduct by CBS News in 2015 and 2020.
-Since his conviction Green's Attorney's have found alibi witnesses willing to corroborate Green's story.
+Since his conviction, Green's attorneys have found alibi witnesses willing to corroborate Green's story.
 Assistant State's Attorney Christopher White however raised questions of their credibility.
 In 2020 Defense attorney Jeane Thomas stated that there exists at least eight alibi witnesses who can support Green being at the party.

 Many other people have come out in support of Green as well.
 Paul Ciolino, a private investigator hired to prove Green's innocence, believes that he is, in fact, innocent and that "Crosley Green is systematic of the problem we have with the death penalty with this country".
 Tim Curtis, who first accused Green of being the killer, is now convinced of his innocence.
 Private detective Joe Moura also believes Green to be innocent.
 Stating that there is no evidence to tie Green to the murder, Seth Miller, who leads the Innocence Project of Florida, has stated that there is "clear evidence of [Green's] innocence".

 Sergeant.
 J. Wallace of Hardee Correctional Institution, while not calling Green innocent, did state that he doesn't think "Mr. Green poses any threat to society".

 Green's remaining family has come out in support of him.